EveHughes/ShelterDeath/README.md

 ## Statement on LLM usage

 Aspects of the code and text content of the paper were written with the help of ChatGPT.
-And the entire chat history is available in inputs/llms/usage.txt.
+And the overview section of the Readme file were also written with help of ChatGPT.
+The entire chat history is available in inputs/llms/usage.txt.